-Founded in 1983, The World from PRX, formerly Public Radio International (PRI) is a Minneapolis-based American public radio organization, with locations in Boston, New York, London, and Beijing.
-PRI is a media content creator and also distributes programs from many sources, competing with National Public Radio, American Public Media, and the Public Radio Exchange to provide programming to public radio stations.
-According to their about page “Public Radio International (PRI) is an independent, non-profit multi-media organization that seeks to build knowledge and understanding of the world’s peoples, issues, and events through storytelling.”
-They further state “Programs produced by PRI are featured on almost 900 radio stations across the U.S.”
+Founded in 1983, The World from PRX, formerly Public Radio International (PRI), is a Minneapolis-based American public radio organization with locations in Boston, New York, London, and Beijing.
+The World is a media content creator and distributes programs from many sources, competing with National Public Radio, American Public Media, and the Public Radio Exchange to provide programming to public radio stations.
+According to their about page, “Public Radio International (PRI) is an independent, non-profit multi-media organization that seeks to build knowledge and understanding of the world’s peoples, issues, and events through storytelling.”
+They further state, “Programs produced by PRI are featured on almost 900 radio stations across the U.S.”

 Funded by / Ownership

-Public Radio International is a nonprofit that is funded through donations, government grants, and advertising.
-The website lists their largest foundation supporters as the “John D. and Catherine T. MacArthur Foundation, the Henry Luce Foundation, the Carnegie Corporation, and more.”
+The World from PRX is a nonprofit funded through donations, government grants, and advertising.
+The website lists their most prominent foundation supporters as the “John D. and Catherine T. MacArthur Foundation, the Henry Luce Foundation, the Carnegie Corporation, and more.”

 Analysis / Bias

-In review, PRI distributes programming to public radio stations.
-Among its programs is the global news program “The World”, which PRI co-produces with the BBC and WGBH Boston.
-PRI stories mostly come from staff reporting from different locations around the world and is typically highly factual.
+In review, The World from PRX distributes programming to public radio stations.
+Among its programs is the global news program “The World,” which PRI co-produces with the BBC and WGBH Boston.
+The World from PRX stories mostly come from staff reporting from different locations worldwide and are typically highly factual.
 Headlines and articles do not use loaded language such as this: What we know about the new, novel coronavirus: A timeline and this The US has renewed its support for Venezuela’s opposition.
 What does it mean?
-Both of these examples are strongly supported by Reuters, New York Times, and NPR.
+These examples are strongly supported by Reuters, New York Times, and NPR.

-Politically, PRI does not offer strong opinions in either direction, however, when reporting on the Trump administration there tends to be more negative stories by a slight margin.
+Politically, The World from PRX does not offer strong opinions in either direction; however, when reporting on the Trump administration, there tend to be more negative stories by a slight margin.
 When it comes to climate change, PRI aligns with the consensus of science and the political left.
-In general, the news is reported factually and with some left-leaning bias in story selection.
+The news is generally reported factually and with some left-leaning bias in story selection.
 All stories are evidence-based.